The Ultimate Wedding Beauty Timeline

 Four to six weeks later, you will have a follow-up appointment to take care of any necessary touch-ups.
 The results of a microblading session typically last between one and three years.

-To wake up with gorgeous brows the morning of your wedding, it is best to book your microblading appointment at least 3 months before your big day.
+To wake up with gorgeous brows the morning of your wedding, it is best to book your microblading appointment at least three months before your big day.
 This will allow time for a touch-up and give your eyebrows plenty of time to heal – a process that can involve swelling, redness, dryness, and minor scabbing.
 Remember not to pick or rub your eyebrows as they heal.
 This could mess with the pigment and affect your results.

 One month before your wedding